 First, to perform a lymph node biopsy, doctors remove a fluid sample from one of the infected lymph nodes and look at the tissue up close under a microscope.
 Second, if cancer is detected, more tests are necessary to determine how far it has spread and where the tumors have originated from.
 At this point, it can then be determined which stage of cancer is present and whether it is terminal.

-What happens when cancer spreads to the lymph nodes?
 If cancer has metastasized, it could indicate the cancer is in a later stage and require more aggressive treatment.
-However, if cancerous cells in the lymph nodes are found near the original tumor site, it could mean the metastatic lymph node cancer is in an early stage and can be treated before the lymph node cancer begins to spread around the body and to another nearby lymph node.1
+However, if cancerous cells in the lymph nodes are found near the original site of the primary tumor, it could mean the metastatic lymph node cancer is in an early stage and can be treated before the lymph node cancer begins to spread around the body and to another nearby lymph node and develop into a secondary cancer.1

 What Is Cancer of the Lymph Nodes?

 People with Hodgkin lymphoma usually experience enlarged lymph nodes with a small number of Reed-Sternberg cells present surrounded by normal immune cells.
-With classic Hodgkin lymphoma, which accounts for 9 out of 10 cases of this type of cancer, there are four subtypes that may develop.3 These are:
+With classic Hodgkin lymphoma, which accounts for 9 out of 10 cases of this cancer type, four subtypes may develop.3 These are:

 Both B cells and T cells are responsible for protecting the body against germs, bacteria, and other damage to the immune system.
 Lymphoma cells can develop through either, though B-cell lymphoma is most common.4